ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 Syncs user role data between the MOSIP server and the client local database
 ## 19. Multi-Language Manager
 ### 19.1 Translation
-Provides multi language support through translation for admin configured primary and secondary languages for a country
+Provides multi language support through translation for an admin configured primary and secondary languages for a country
 ### 19.2 Transliteration
-Provides multi language support through transliteration for admin configured primary and secondary languages for a country
+Provides multi language support through transliteration for an admin configured primary and secondary languages for a country
 ## 20. QR Code Generator
 ### 20.1 QR Code Generator
-This utility enable QR code generation for pre-registration, registration and UIN acknowledgement
+This utility enable QR code generation for pre-registration, registration and UIN acknowledgment
 ## 21. FTP\Packet Uploader
 ### 21.1 FTP - Upload Packet
 Provides an upload portal for registration client to upload packets for sending it to registration processor